 That’s 348 people who wouldn’t be here today without their help, countless friends and family who would never have been the same again.

-In 2013 volunteers launched 8,304 times around the coast of the UK and Republic of Ireland, rescuing 8,384 people and saving 325 lives.
+In 2015 volunteers launched 8,228 times around the coast of the UK and Ireland, rescuing an average of 22 people a day.

-Our lifeguards responded to 19,594 incidents, rescuing 1,567 people and saving 100 lives in 2013.
+Our lifeguards watched over 15.5M beach goers and aided 18,000 of them in 2015.
 We'll never know how many more tragedies they prevented through warnings and advice.